adamcovamichaela/english-for-designers/08-summary-details/thesis-summary-details.md

 Mobile Application, Grocery Shopping, Charity, User Experience, Graphic Design, Visual Identity

 ## How it all started?
-I know it happends to me quite often, that I need to buy a product and I look for it for a long time, and when this happends, I am walking among the shelves all over again, but I still can not find, what I am looking for.
+I know it happends to me quite often, that I need to buy a product and I am walking among the shelves all over again, but I still can not find, what I am looking for.
 I liked this idea, because it doesn't exist yet, so I thought it would be fine to make a conception of app like this as my bachelor thesis.

 ![Woman standing in front of a shelf and holding a smartphone.](Shopping.jpg)